rupesh0511/Activegames/README.md

-'html lang="en"': Inside this element, I define the document as an HTML file and set the language to English.
+'html lang="en"': Inside this element, I define the document as an HTML file and set the language to English